 Access to technology has become omnipresent and has become affordable at all socioeconomic levels.
 Youth have also become vulnerable to the effects of technology being used and consumed for no profit.

-I propose a disruptive method by utilizing technology to increase physical activity, improve nutrition and address mental health concerns that preclude healthy choices.
-We can teach and mentor children and adolescents to use technology to benefit their lives by making affordable, available, and accessible services and web applications for individuals and families that will allow them to succeed in building a healthy lifestyle.
-The web and/or mobile application will promote increased movement and creative healthy recipes using the foods the family has in their home.
-You need to finish this thought here.
+I propose a disruptive method by utilizing technology to increase physical activity, improve nutrition and address mental health.
+We can teach and mentor children and adolescents to use technology to benefit their lives by making affordable and accessible services including mobile and web applications for individuals and families that will allow them to succeed in building a healthy lifestyle.
+The web and/or mobile application will promote increased movement and creative healthy recipes using the foods the family has in their home

 Along with limiting the overuse of technology, we will teach individuals and families how to use their personal technology to make every day healthy choices.

-Physical activity in individuals and families is as follows:
+The following section will describe the sections of the MedMindMe Application

-(aa.)
-Viewing a database of common exercises to create a workout tailored to the materials on hand
+Physical activity:

-Individuals or families will have the option of
+Individuals or families will have the option of:

-Create a 2 -3 minutes video of an activity or exercise
+Creating a 2 minute video of an activity or exercise

 Viewing an activity or exercise another individual or family has created